History of the Signature Event

 The ideas for 2015’s Boogie Woogie Ball came from the venue.
 Guy suggested trying out an airport hangar; Monica called the Richmond airport and they were game.
 The setting, plus the 70th anniversary of the end of World War II, inspired the theme.
 It ended up rainy and cold, but everything else was GREAT—the USO, Rosie the Riveter, and Tiki Bar decorations; Garry Kleer, our current board president as the auctioneer; and the orchestra and RSO Singers performing music from our armed forces and, of course, swing music.
 We had 275 in attendance, which we could fit in the bigger space.
 Why so many?
 The unique location?
 The music?
 Patriotism?
 Veterans could go for free?
 Whatever the reason, it was the most heartfelt event we’d ever done.

 Alan Spears suggested doing the 50s after the success of the 40s, which brought the idea of creating an arc of 40s-50s-60s that timed with the 60th anniversary of the RSO.
 This led to 2016’s “Shake, Rattle and Roll”.
 Finding the location was difficult.
 The Sports Plex was daunting with the size, but I had a vision, and Monica and Tara were right there with me.
 This was the first time having Wetzel Auto on board—each dealership was like a drive in restaurant, and they let us borrow all the furniture we could possibly use.
 The music was tricky to sort out.
 We really needed a vocalist for 1950s music, and we decided on Elvis.
 He took awhile to find—Guy made sure he would fit, do well with the orchestra.
-We needed to have music arranged for the orchestra too.
 We had 379 people at that event.
 For this year’s “Twist and Shout” at the Kuhlman Center, I wanted 600—I always shoot for a high number!—and we had 410.

 Some of those original women from the Richmond Symphony League are still involved with the Special Events Committee.
 Others joined while being on the board and then stayed on the committee.
 I also have what I call my “Legacy” Committee—some don’t come to meetings anymore, but they still come to set up the events.
 They see what needs to be done, and go do it.
 They’re the ones who see that you need champagne glasses and no one has done it, so they’re running out to get them, no questions asked.
 They never say “no”, and they are the heart and soul of these events.